 In the USA, the only bills in existence are: $1, $5, $10, $20, $50, and $100.
 In nations that have adopted the Euro, the only bill denomination are: €5, €10, €20, €50, €100, €200 and €500.
 This ignores coins but the point remains: you cannot create bills in any amount you please.
 The value of each bill is predetermined.

-This is not true of UTXOs.
+This is not true of UTXO.
 A UTXO can come in any amount whatsoever.
 In practice, this offers several important benefits.
 For one, it provides a lot more flexibility than fiat currency.
-It’s possible to have 1 million $KMD in a single UTXO, instead of the thousands of fiat bills that would be required to hold the same amount in cash for a fiat currency.
+It’s possible to have 1 million KMD in a single UTXO, instead of the thousands of fiat bills that would be required to hold the same amount in cash for a fiat currency.

-Blockchain developers have the opportunity to write code that can optimize the way in which small denominations of cryptocurrency are packaged into “bills” (UTXOs).
+Blockchain developers have the opportunity to write code that can optimize the way in which small denominations of cryptocurrency are packaged into “bills” (UTXO).
 This means that a team of developers can work together to keep the data weight of the blockchain manageable.
-The better the digital-wallet developers, the more efficient the sizes of the UTXOs that get created.
-More efficient UTXO generation means minimal data weight and optimal speed processing speeds.
+The more talented the developers, the more efficient the UTXO management.
+More efficient UTXO generation means minimal data weight and optimal processing speeds.

-However, blockchain tech does have one limitation when compared to fiat: the number and quantity of UTXOs in each person’s digital wallet must be recorded.
+However, blockchain tech does have one limitation when compared to fiat: the number and quantity of UTXO in each person’s digital wallet must be recorded.

 From the perspective of an end user, it is ordinarily not necessary to understand the concept of a UTXO at all.
-The balance you see in your crypto wallet is the amount of crypto you have, regardless of the number and value of UTXOs that make up that sum.
+The balance you see in your wallet is the amount of funds you have, regardless of the number and value of UTXO that the sum is composed of.

 This might have you wondering: why are UTXOs important at all?
 Great question!
 The next section will explain.

-For those who may not be familiar, an atomic swap is a peer-to-peer method of trading cryptocurrency that eliminates the need for a middleman or third party.
+For those who may not be familiar, atomic swaps are peer-to-peer crypto trades that do not require a middleman or third party.
 There are no escrow services, proxy tokens, or other centralized accounts.
-Rather, atomic swaps are trades of cryptocurrency directly between users’ wallets, blockchain to blockchain.
+Rather, atomic swaps are trades of cryptocurrency directly between users’ wallets.